saurabhagarwal2510/GAN-TL/README.md

-# Datasets Repository for GAN-TL Domain-Adaptive Augmentation for Enhanced Transfer Learning
+# Datasets Repository for Enhancing Transfer Learning through GAN-Based Domain-Adaptive Augmentation

-This repository contains several datasets used in our research paper titled "GAN-TL Domain-Adaptive Augmentation for Enhanced Transfer Learning".
+This repository contains several datasets used in our research paper titled "Enhancing Transfer Learning through GAN-Based Domain-Adaptive Augmentation".
 Each dataset is tailored for specific types of machine learning tasks, including regression, classification, and testing robustness against incomplete data.

 ## Datasets Overview